 With a user tapped into data presented in VR, their visual and to some extent aural senses are completely governed by the VR environment.
 Due to this, they can focus on what matters – the data – without the potential risk of being distracted due to extraneous factors.

-The change is underway
+The change in data visualization is underway

-VR-enable data visualization has already set off a several industries-wide movements.
+VR-enable data visualization has already set off several industries-wide movements.
 Although VR was initially thought to be important within the entertainment industry, with the increasingly complicated nature of data acquired – and practically no ways to make sense of it – multiple businesses are now looking towards VR to understand their data better.

 One example of a business using VR in visualization is Goodyear, the tire manufacturer.
 They created a simulation in which every aspect of their racing tires was examined, and these changes were correlated with their effects on changing variables (such as road surface or weather), with the results being calculated in real time!

 Thus, data science is poised to grow manifold through its applications in the field of virtual reality.
 Don’t lose out on the opportunity to learn a valuable skill which will doubtless be helpful in the near future!
-Take one of the many data science courses today, and get started on your journey to better visualizations (and job prospects) today!